Milliways2/pi-gpio/README.md

 If run with root permission uses character device /dev/mem which allows full access but requires determining the address of the GPIO peripheral which varies depending on SoC.

-The socket interface allows access to PWM or clock if started with root permission.
+The socket interface allows access without root permission.